Informative Graphics / OpenText: hi-fidelity at its best

-IGC was responding to the need for non-CAD users such as purchasing and finance personnel to view and comment on CAD data and drawings via a simple interface.
-Now thousands of public and private sector organisations in the US and overseas enhance collaboration, speed business processes and maintain the confidentiality of sensitive information with IGC’s products.
-These include Brava!® and Redact-It®, renowned for their cost-saving value, ease-of-use and scalability.
+Founded in 1990, IGC was responding to the need for non-CAD users such as purchasing and finance personnel to view and comment on CAD data and drawings via a simple interface.

 The CAD sector has remained a large market for IGC.
 “The CAD community, and more importantly the downstream consumers of CAD information, are an important segment of our target users,” says CEO and co-founder Gary Heath.
 “Brava is a broad product line and we have versions of Brava that are 100% targeted toward the AutoCAD and MicroStation eco-system, particularly for review and approval processes.”

 One of the biggest challenges for IGC used to be keeping current with the various CAD formats.
-“For a viewer, accuracy and fidelity are key,” continues Christine.
+“For a viewer, accuracy and fidelity are key,” continues Gary.
 “But we also need our developers working on new features and other application development.”

-Opening up core graphics technology
+The solution: opening up core graphics technology

-IGC recognized the need for access to core graphics technology and became a founding member of the ODA, joining the organization at its inception when it first had a vision of format interoperability via open standards.
-Anon-profit, membership-based association of software companies, software developers and users, the ODA enables the exchange of information, such as CAD data, through open industry-standard formats.
-It continues to develop the standards for such formats.
+IGC recognized the need for access to core graphics technology and became a founding member of the Open Design Alliance, joining the organization at its inception when it first had a vision of format interoperability via open standards.
+The ODA’s software libraries, which became the Teigha platform, allowed IGC to easily develop sophisticated applications capable of both reading and writing the .dwg and .dgn file formats.